notoremember/NotesPY/README.md

 # NotesPY

-my program notes on python , where you can save , read , delete , renaming or use other functional.

-### Have fun
+My program "notes" on `python`.
+You can save, read, delete, renaming or send me pull request to add new functionality.
+Have good one!

+To start you need just use comand:
+    `python3 main.py`
+    ---

+### create by Ryazapov Daniil, in Russia.